 While it may seem tempting to leave PR until your product launch.
 It is important that you invest your time and energy in public relations from the beginning.
 You need to start building legitimacy, trust, and awareness before your product even hits the market.
 PR should therefore come into play in the early stages of setting up your brand.

 An important tool for planning and executing your PR strategy is your owned media channels.
 Make sure that your website and social media channels are fully functioning and ready to go.
 Don’t be afraid to ask for external help with this if you need it.

 Another important prerequisite is your mission statement.
-This shows customers, suppliers, journalists, influencers and the public what your organization cares about and educates people about what you do.
-Your mission statement is also there to inform everyone about the direction of your company, the company culture and employee relations.
+This shows customers, suppliers, journalists, influencers, and the public what your organization cares about.
+And it educates people about what you do.
+Your mission statement is also there to inform everyone about the direction of your company, the company culture, and employee relations.

-Taking time to build a mission statement and develop an informative media kit will inspire the public to believe in you and support your brand.
+Taking time to build a mission statement and develop an informative media kit will inspire the public to believe in you.
 Your statement and your media kit should contain everything that any media outlet needs to know about your startup.
 When combined, these two pieces should help with the “story” you are trying to build with your PR strategy.

 How to create a PR strategy

 So you’ve created your mission statement and compiled your media kit.
 The next step is planning your PR strategy.
 You can break this down into two parts: setting media goals and planning media activity.

 Much like any other goal, your media goals will determine what kind of publications you need to reach out to and the type of narrative you need to establish.
 Media goals are often linked with business goals and can include: securing funding, launching a new product, and growing a user base.
 As with the process of developing your mission statement and media kit, defining your media goals will give your PR strategy a sense of direction.